mrwizard82d1/TypeScript-Getting-Started/README.md

 I worked around the inability to specify the `--openssl-legacy-provider` by specifying the option on the command line and running the command from a `bash` shell: `export NODE_OPTIONS=--openssl-legacy-provider && npm start`.
 This option allows me to run `npm start` without error.
 Even better, the code changes actually have the intended effect.

+I would prefer not to encounter more of these kinds of version errors.
+I've been able to solve most of them so far, but they do not really help me to learn.
+I plan to prototype reinitializing the project with the specified packages.

+- "ts-loader": "8.0.17",
+- "typescript": "4.2.2",
+- "webpack": "5.22.0",
+- "webpack-cli": "4.5.0",
+- "webpack-dev-server": "3.11.2"

+Note that the versions are the original versions from the (out-of-date) `package.json`.

+To perform this update, I removed all the dependencies from `package.json` and deleted the both the `node_modules` directory and `package-lock.json.
+(I think I will also use `yarn`) instead of `npm`.